kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru-challenges.md

 #### Lessons Learnt:
 - Breaking new ground takes time to implement, to test, and it still might be buggy.
 - Spec out your design!
 I was eager to build and jumped in head first.
-Some simple design planning or specs would have saved me a lot of time.
+Some simple design planning would have saved me some time.
 - Keep it simple stupid!
 Do you need these animations right now?

 ---